danielbachhuber/gutenberg-plugin-compatibility/README.md

 ## Meta

+This repository is a bunch of files that power the Gutenberg Plugin Compatibility database:

+1. [plugin-stats.php](plugin-stats.php) downloads key plugin data from the WordPress.org REST API.
+2. [Knack](https://www.knack.com/) is used to host our database and make it editable.
+3. [index.php](index.php) renders the webpage with the Knack database application.
+4. [knack.js](knack.js) powers our logic to launch a new environment and bring you to the edit plugin view.

-This repository is a bunch of files (ok, not that many) related to the Gutenberg Plugin Compatibility project.
-It's set up to auto-deploy to the server that hosts [plugincompat.danielbachhuber.com](https://plugincompat.danielbachhuber.com).
+Everything in the repository is set up to auto-deploy to the server that hosts [plugincompat.danielbachhuber.com](https://plugincompat.danielbachhuber.com).

 If you have a question, [please open an issue](https://github.com/danielbachhuber/gutenberg-plugin-compatibility/issues) and we'll do our best to help out.
 Thanks!